EME 444: Global Energy Enterprise (Fall 2023)

 EME 444 Course Schedule

 Below you will find a summary of the primary learning activities for this course and the associated time frames.
 This course is fifteen weeks in length.
 Some lessons are more than one week.
-See our Calendar in Canvas and on the Home page of this website for specific lesson time frames and assignment due dates.
+This is meant to be an overview.
+See the Canvas Calendar for specific lesson time frames and assignment due dates.

 Tips for Success in EME 444

 - Subscribe to the "Questions about EME 444?" discussion forum - Go to the Canvas Discussions tab and click "Subscribe" under the "Questions about EME 444?" discussion forum.
 (No seriously, please go there now and do this!)
-If you do this, an email will be sent to your Canvas email everytime anyone posts to the forum.
+If you do this, an email will be sent to your Canvas email every time anyone posts to the forum.
 This way, you will keep up to date on questions that others have, and answers I provide.
-You are encouraged to do the same for the Coffee Shop forum, which is a place set aside to post anything of interest, whether related to the course or not (e.g. project, photos, interesting article, etc.) - this is a good way to get you know your classmates and add some extra interest to the course.
+Keeping up with the "Questions about EME 444?" discussion forum is an expectation for this course.
+If I post something in this discussion forum, I expect students to read it and treat it the same way as information written on the blackboard in an in-person classroom.
+You are encouraged to do the same for the Coffee Shop forum, which is a place set aside to post anything of interest, whether related to the course or not (e.g. project, photos, interesting articles, etc.) - this is a good way to get you know your classmates and add some extra interest to the course.
+Participation in the Coffee Shop is not required, but can be fun!
 Both of these can be found in the Discussions tab in Canvas.

 - Be responsible and honest—I’m glad you’re taking this course and hope it is a rewarding experience for you with long-lasting benefits.
 Let’s keep it a good thing.
 Please review our course policy on Academic Integrity described above.
 Treat yourself, your classmates, and the instructor with honesty and respect at all times.
 I'll do the same.